steveprice67/ketama/README.md

-Ketama is a pure ruby implementation of [libketama][] - a consistend hashing algorithm.
+Ketama is a pure ruby implementation of [libketama][] - a consistent hashing algorithm.

 Continuum is an exploration of possible improvements upon the libketama